LastSacred/heroes_of_the_storm/README.md

 ## To do

-TODO: make map and with/against heroes an attribute of the draft.
-Abstract ranks as rank class or rename and refactor coach class

 TODO: search for c# ruby bindings to try to parse replays

 TODO: port to rails, wait to change any views

-TODO: add AR Lifecycle Callbacks